Lenart12/RFmon/README.md

       the app.
 To do this, uncomment the `$PASSWORD` setting in `html/conf.php` or create `html/password.php` file which sets the before mentioned variable to your wanted password.

-8. **(Optional) Configure notifications**:
+8. **(Optional) Configure watch service**:
-    - To enable notifications, you need to configure the settings in the `html/conf.php` file and the `notify/watch.sh` script.
-Adjust these files according to your notification preferences.
+    - To enable notifications and/or transcriptions watch service needs to be installed and running.
+First install following dependencies:
+        ```sh
+        sudo apt install inotify-tools
+        ```

-    - After configuring the notification settings, create a symbolic link for the `zaremon-notify.service` to the `/etc/systemd/system` directory.
-This ensures that the notification service can be managed by systemd.
+    -  To enable and run the service create a symbolic link for the `zaremon-watch.service` to the `/etc/systemd/system` directory.
+This ensures that the watch service can be managed by systemd.
 Use the following commands:
         ```sh
-        # Make sure to fix the /path/to/notify/watch.sh script inside the service config
+        # Make sure to fix the /path/to/zaremon/watch.sh script inside the service config
-        sudo ln -s /path/to/Zaremon/zaremon-notify.service /etc/systemd/system/zaremon-notify.service
+        sudo ln -s /path/to/Zaremon/zaremon-watch.service /etc/systemd/system/zaremon-watch.service
         sudo systemctl daemon-reload
-        sudo systemctl enable zaremon-notify.service
+        sudo systemctl enable zaremon-watch.service
-        sudo systemctl start zaremon-notify.service
+        sudo systemctl start zaremon-watch.service
         ```

+8. **(Optional) Configure notifications**:
+    - To enable notifications, you need to configure the notification settings in the `html/conf.php`.
+Adjust the configuration according to your notification preferences.

+    - After configuring the notification settings, make sure `notify-watch` service is running (step 8.)

     - Note: **Configure Mail Settings**
         - Ensure that your system is configured to send mail.
 This is necessary for the notification feature to work correctly.
 You can use tools like `sendmail`, `postfix`, or any other mail transfer agent (MTA) of your choice.
 Configure the MTA according to your system's requirements and ensure it is running properly.

+9. **(Optional) Configure transcriptions**
+    - First install dependencies
+        ```sh
+        sudo apt install jq curl
+        ```

+    - To enable transcriptions, you need to enable them `html/conf.php`.

+    - After enabling transcriptions, make sure `notify-watch` service is running (step 8.)

+    - (*Optional*): Transcribe existing audio recordings by running the script `./transcribe.sh`.

 By following these steps, you will have ZAREMON installed and configured properly.